Who are we?

 SOVIL provides support and encouragement to new entrants to the profession as well as providing information and resources for established lawyers.
 We work to ensure that the RNIB maintains a library of Braille and recorded titles of law textbooks and important statutes and other relevant organisations which provide information in accessible formats.
 We have a mailing list which all members are encouraged to join.
 The purpose of which is to provide a forum for sharing ideas, professional concerns and information about resources.
 Non-members may join the list.

 To join the email group, send a blank email to firstname.lastname@example.org.
-You will receive an automated response.
-Follow the instructions in the email that you receive to confirm joining the list.
+You don't need to have a subject line or any text in that email.
+You will receive an automated response asking you to send a reply to confirm your request to join.
+Once you have done that, you should receive confirmation that you have joined the group.
 Instructions to unsubscribe from the list appear at the bottom of each email posted to the list.
 After you have subscribed, you can send an email to the other members of the list by sending an email to email@example.com or replying to someone else's email.

 SOVIL is run by a committee that meets regularly in addition to our AGM.
 Members of the committee involve themselves in projects of interest to the members.